membrane-php/membrane-core/docs/filters.md

 # Filters

-Filters ensure that input is the correct format and may attempt to change the input to match the correct format.
+Filters attempt to change data to the correct format.
-If you do not wish to change the input: See [Validators](validators.md)
+If you do not want to change incoming data; See [Validators](validators.md)

 All Filters implement the Membrane\Filter interface: